-An issue requiring careful consideration is how to optimise the timing of the desiccation when various stages of seed maturity are present on individual plants, as well as variation across the paddock.
+An issue requiring careful consideration is how to optimise the timing of desiccation when various stages of seed maturity are present on individual plants, as well as variation across the paddock.

 This can be further compounded by soil type variation or irregular land surface with alternating mounds and depressions/hollows (micro-relief), commonly referred to as 'crab hole' country.
+Wet seasons, creating patches of waterlogging, can cause late maturity of lentil.
 This can further add to the problem of uneven crop maturity.

-Often, inspection of commercial crops nearing potential time for desiccation reveals that while the lower pods have dried to below 15% seed moisture (seeds detached from pod), the upper 25% of pods on each fruiting branch were still at 30 to 40% moisture content, and at varying stages approaching physiological maturity.
+Often, inspection of commercial crops nearing potential time for desiccation reveals that while the lower pods have dried to below 15% moisture (seeds detached from pod), the upper 25% of pods on each fruiting branch are still at 30-40% moisture content, and at varying stages approaching physiological maturity.